HIV and Immunizations

 Testing is underway on experimental vaccines to prevent and treat HIV, but no HIV vaccines are approved for use outside of clinical trials.
 For more information about experimental HIV vaccines, read the AIDSinfo fact sheets What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine?

 Even though there are no vaccines to prevent or cure HIV, people with HIV can benefit from vaccines against other diseases.

 Can HIV infection affect the safety and effectiveness of vaccines?

 Yes.
 Damage to the immune system due to HIV can reduce the body’s immune response to a vaccine.
 A weakened immune response makes a vaccine less effective.
-In general, vaccines work best when an HIV-infected person’s CD4 count is above 200 copies/mm3.
+In people with HIV, vaccines generally work best when a person’s CD4 count is above 200 copies/mm3.

 By stimulating the immune system, vaccines may also cause a person’s HIV viral load to increase temporarily.